This document covers things to think about when deciding where to live after separating from your partner.

 - You may be eligible for an interest free loan from the Dept. of Housing for bond and 2 weeks rent in advance to help you access private rental.
 More information can be found at the WA housing authority website.

-- You may be eligible for rent assistance from Centrelink – more information can be found at the Department of Human Services website.
+- You may be eligible for rent assistance from Centrelink – more information can be found at the Services Australia website.
 The website also provides information on other Centrelink payments you may be eligible to receive, including Crisis Payments.

 - Ask government agencies, utilities companies, banks or other finance providers, law firms, doctors, schools, etc. to keep the details of your new address private.